machinelady/save-a-selfie/docs/api.md

 `/entries/`.

 If there are no entries in the database, the server will send a 204 status;
-otherwise, it will return a JSON array of entries.
+otherwise, it will return a JSON array for all entries.
 Each entry is represented as a dictionary with the following keys:
     id,
     latitude,